SAP/luigi/docs/authorization-configuration.md

   * [Custom authorization provider](#custom-authorization-provider)
   * [Create your own authorization provider](#implement-a-custom-authorization-provider)

-## General authorization settings
+## General authorization options

-To configure authorization in Luigi, go to the `auth:` section of your Luigi configuration file.
+Luigi authorization can be configured the `auth:` section of your Luigi configuration file.
 To see how authorization works, you can also go to the [Luigi Fiddle](https://fiddle.luigi-project.io) site and configure a sample application.

-Luigi provides OpenID Connect and OAuth2 Implicit Grant authorization out of the box.
-The **use** key defines the active authorization provider and the **disableAutoLogin** key allows you to disable the automatic login flow that is provided by default.
+This is an example of an authorization structure:

 ```javascript
 auth: {